 To request a brochure for any "Lincoln Center Presents" event, call the Info Request Line at 212.875.5766 or send an email to [email protected] To request a brochure from a specific resident organization, go to organizations at the top of the page and click on the link to that organization for details.

 "Live From Lincoln Center" broadcasts are not available for purchase.
 Our programs are cleared for broadcast only, and our agreements with artists, guilds and unions prohibit us from making them available in any other form.

-Lincoln Center's Programs and Services for People with Disabilities (PSPD) Department sets the cultural institution standard on arts accessibility for patrons, visitors and artists with disabilities.
+Accessibility at Lincoln Center sets the cultural institution standard on arts accessibility for patrons, visitors and artists with disabilities.
 Among the many services offered are large-type and Braille house programs distributed free of charge, and infrared listening devices.
-PSPD's Community Outreach Program also brings Lincoln Center entertainment to the physically challenged residents of hospital and nursing homes to enrich their lives.
+Accessibility at Lincoln Center's Community Outreach Program also brings Lincoln Center entertainment to the physically challenged residents of hospital and nursing homes to enrich their lives.
 Accessibility information on venues and box offices is available under the Visitor Guide at the top of this page.

 Our Lost and Found Department can be reached at 212.875.5520.

 Begin your exploration of Lincoln Center at the David Rubenstein Atrium, the new starting point for all guided tours.
 Get an inside look at what happens on and off the stages of our prestigious venues, which include the Metropolitan Opera House, Avery Fisher Hall, David H. Koch Theater (previously New York State Theater), Vivian Beaumont Theater, and the dramatically transformed Alice Tully Hall.
 Individuals and groups are welcome to get this exclusive view of Lincoln Center.
 For information, prices, schedules, availability, and reservations navigate to our Visitor Guide at the top of the page and click Tours.